 IGCR Rules 2017

-“If the Central Government is satisfied that it is necessary for the public interest so to do, it may, by notification in the Official Gazette, exempt generally either absolutely or subject to such conditions (to be fulfilled before or after clearance) as may be specified in the notification goods of any specified description from the whole or any part of duty of customs leviable thereon.
-1[(2) If the Central Government is satisfied that it is necessary in the public interest so to do, it may, by special order in each case, exempt from the payment of duty, under circumstances of an exceptional nature to be stated in such order, any goods on which duty is leviable.]”
+“If the Central Government is satisfied that it is necessary for the public interest so to do, it may, by notification in the Official Gazette, exempt generally either absolutely or subject to such conditions (to be fulfilled before or after clearance) as may be specified in the notification goods of any specified description from the whole or any part of the duty of customs leviable thereon.
+1[(2) If the Central Government is satisfied that it is necessary in the public interest so to do, it may, by special order in each case, be exempt from the payment of duty under circumstances of an exceptional nature to be stated in such order, any goods on which duty is leviable.].”

 Intimation of Desire